brandmaier/deconstructR/README.md

 # deconstructR

 An R package for deconstructing scatter plots.
-Currently, two animated graphs are provided: `blackhole` and `gravity`.
+Currently, three animated plots are provided: `blackhole`, `flock`, and `gravity`.
 Here is a simple example:

 ```{r, eval=FALSE}
 set.seed(234)